interlock-network/knowbot/README.md

+### NOTE

+For dev purposes, I am running this bot through the github api with a personal access token from my account.
+You are welcome to do so for tinkering/testing, OR, replace the .env variable `GITHUB_TOKEN` in the .env folder with a Github access token of your own.
+My token will only permit access to public repos on Github.

 # Knowledgebase Bot (kb-bot)

 This repository contains code for the Interlock knowledgebase Discord bot.
 The concept was spawned from the interlock-kb [issue #46](https://github.com/interlock-network/interlock-kb/issues/46).
 So far, the intended design includes the following aspects: